Adi-M02/raspberry-pi-temperature-scripts/README.md

 ## Usage
-Launch using watch command with a 5 second interval to monitor
+Launch in terminal using watch command with a 5 second interval to monitor temperatures.
 ```
 $ watch -n 5 path/to/file/./my-pi-temp.sh
 ```